 Another idea for your outdoor patio rug is under a grouping of patio furniture – as it will protect the surface of your deck from being scratched and will define the grouping as one uniform space.

-You can also place in a high-traffic area of your patio or outdoor entertainment space to make sure shoes don’t carry dirt into the house.
+You can also place it in a high-traffic area of your patio or outdoor entertainment space to make sure shoes don’t carry dirt into the house.

 Consider the area of your outdoor space when purchasing the shape of your rug.
 If you select a large outdoor rug, it should cover the majority of your deck or patio.